 - 1. Reduces shrinking of wood in dry areas which results in end splits and surface checks.
-This trouble arises during the fall and winter when heat is turned on in the factory, and at all times in such areas as West Texas, Arizona and New Mexico. - 2.
+This trouble arises during the fall and winter when heat is turned on in the factory1 and at all times in such areas as West Texas, Arizona and New Mexico. - 2.
 Reduces swelling of wood in humid areas which results in sticking, warping and splitting.
 This trouble arises during the spring and summer when heat is turned off and the windows opened in the factory and at all times in the coastal and large river valley areas. - 3.
 Reduces end splits and surface checks in wet lumber, caused by drying too fast. - 4.
 Reduces end splits, surface tears and spring back during bending operations. - 5.
 Holds down wood grain during long periods of storage. - 6.
 Effective on plywood and solid lumber alike. - 7.
+Gives excellent color and paint holdout, even on hardboard. - 8.
 Parts most affected by humidity changes: - a.
 Tops - b.
 Panels - c.
 Turnings - d.
 Chair seats - e.
 Doors - f.
 Drawer fronts